Menu

 }

-Notice the return format.
-The function returns a dictionary with only the fields it wants to update.
-The planner doesn’t touch research_findings or final_report — those aren’t its responsibility.
+Pay attention to the return value.
+The function hands back a dict with only the fields it wants to update.
+It does not touch research_findings or final_report because those are not its concern.

 [UNDER THE HOOD]